wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

 ---------------------------

 This example demonstrates securing CXF endpoints with an Elytron Security Domain.
-Elytron is a new security framework available since WildFly 10.
+Elytron is a new security framework available since EAP 7.1.

 In this example, a Camel route takes a message payload from a direct endpoint and passes it on to a CXF producer endpoint.
 The producer uses the payload to pass arguments to a CXF JAX-WS web service that is secured by TLS mutual